How to Conduct a Market Research & Brainstorm Business IdeasAbbakin

 - What is the appropriate price for the product or service?

-Many entrepreneurs fail to understand they’re actually going to sell benefits, and not ideas.
+Many entrepreneurs fail to understand they’re actually going to sell benefits, and not ideas, hence they end up asking the wrong questions.

 While the benefits of a business idea are what motivate consumers to buy the products; these benefits will also motivate your team members, investors, distributors and retailers where applicable.

-Your successful business idea should be unique, beneficial, valuable, significant, qualitative, reliable, convenient and have a user-friendly interface or packaging.
+Your successful business idea should be unique, beneficial, valuable, significant, qualitative, reliable, convenient, faster and have a user-friendly interface, branding or packaging.

 - What products or services do you like that you haven’t been able to find around?